aadomn/gift/README.md

 For each algorithm, one can find:

 - `opt32`: 32-bit oriented C implementation
 - `armcortexm`: ARM assembly implementation for Cortex-M processors

+# Interface

+GIFT-COFB implementations use the inferface defined in the [NIST LWC call for algorithms](https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/final-lwc-submission-requirements-august2018.pdf) for benchmarking purposes.

+# Compilation

-Note that ARM implementations have been compiled/tested using arm-none-eabi-gcc version 6.3.1 on the STM32L100C and STM32F407VG development boards.
+ARM implementations have been compiled using the [arm-none-eabi toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) (version 6.3.1) and loaded/tested on the STM32L100C and STM32F407VG development boards using the [libopencm3](https://github.com/libopencm3/libopencm3) project.

-Regarding C implementations, a simple Makefile is provided to run some test vectors.
+Regarding C implementations, a simple Makefile is provided for GIFT-64 and GIFT-128 to run some test vectors.
+For GIFT-COFB, test vectors can be executed using the [NIST LWC test vector generation code](https://csrc.nist.gov/CSRC/media/Projects/Lightweight-Cryptography/documents/TestVectorGen.zip).